aboyalejandro/cdc-logical-replication-tutorial/README.md

 ```

 ## 🚀 Start CDC:
 Docker will start by default with the wal_level set as 'logical'.
+Open another terminal and run:

 ```sh
 make cdc-logical-replication